kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Return to surface in submersible
 - Roland Wann accosts you
 - `Level to 8: STR to 21, Persuade to 11, TI to 10, Disable Droid`
-  - If you don't have Level 8 available you're behind on XP.
-Try to ensure you kill some random Sand People with Force Jumps on Tatooine.
+  - If you don't have level 8 available you may not reach level 9 on time
+  - If you're short, try to ensure you kill some random Sand People with Force Jumps on Tatooine
 - Leave Embassy to get arrested: 2
 - Get banned during the trial:
-  - With Affect Mind, spam 1; this tries to Force Persuade the judges, getting you banned from Manaan
+  - *With Affect Mind:* spam 1; this tries to Force Persuade the judges, getting you banned from Manaan
-  - Without Affect Mind, convo is 2,3,3,3,3
+  - *Without Affect Mind:* 2,3,3,3,3
   - Getting banned puts you right in the Ebon Hawk's cockpit, ready to fly away
   - Manaan is a dumb planet anyway.
 Stupid Selkath.
 - Fly to Tatooine (up 2)